jonathanmorgan/context_text/README.md

         http://<your_server>/sourcenet/admin/

+- and then logging in with the django superuser you created earlier.

 ## Enable django-ajax-selects for easy lookup of people, articles, and organizations in coding pages.

 - get the admins working.